"The foundation of freedom, justice and peace." Right.

 That´s where the children hang out all day: peeling beans, running after their brothers and sisters, and selling all kinds of things: from vegetables and fruits to underwear and drugs.
 And we´re going to work with these children and their families, equal as we are for the law.
 Right.

 "All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood." - Article 1 UDHR -

-Most children are born because their mothers just give birth to a child once in a while. ¨There´ve been attempts to open centres for sexual education near secondary schools.
-But there´ve been so many protests against it, that they´ve been closed.
-Ecuador is very catholic, you know.¨ Even on the market you find a glass bell on every corner, with an sculpture of a saint and neon lights that would make you think of a fair if the setting wouldn´t be as desolate as it is.
-Eventhough CENIT´s basis is the catholic belief too, there are classes of sexual education for the boys and girls who are enrolled in the programs.
-Last year ¨only¨ two students (15 to 18 years old) quit school because they were pregnant.
+Most children are born because their mothers just give birth to a child once in a while.
+"There´ve been attempts to open centres for sexual education near secondary schools.
+But in a lot of cases there´ve been so many protests against it, that they´ve been closed.
+Ecuador is very catholic, you know."
+Even on the market you find a glass bell on every corner, with an sculpture of a saint and neon lights that would make you think of a fair if the setting wouldn´t be as desolate as it is.
+And where the church did participate in sexual education, obviously the information and message shared weren´t quite what the government had in mind.
+So now only governmental organizations are allowed to give sexual education."
+Eventhough CENIT´s basis is the catholic belief too, the aim is to give "real" sexual education for the boys and girls who are enrolled in the programs.
+Last year "only" two students (15 to 18 years old) quit school because they were pregnant.
 In the computer class there are two mums this year.

 "Everyone has the right of integrity of his own body."